sap-tutorials/Tutorials/tutorials/iotae-comp-sendpy0/iotae-comp-sendpy0.md

 ## Details
 ### You will learn
 You will learn how to use Python script to send sensor data to SAP Cloud Platform.

-If you get stuck with this you can skip to the next chapter and use someone else's device data in your app.
+If you get stuck with steps from this tutorial, then you can skip to the next chapter and use someone else's device data in your app.

 ### Time to Complete
 **10 Min**